danielwohlgemuth/free-genai-bootcamp-2025/song-vocab/README.md

 ## {agent_scratchpad}

 I noticed that the prompt template included a `{agent_scratchpad}` placeholder and I wondered what it was for.
-This was the summary of it's purpose, provided by Windsurf's chatbot:
+This was the summary of its purpose, provided by Windsurf's chatbot:

 > The `{agent_scratchpad}` is a special placeholder in LangChain's ReAct (Reason+Act) agent prompt template.
 >